isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1a-types-of-licence-or-registration.md

   </tr>
   <tr>
     <td><b>Joint Law Venture</b><br>Section 169 of the Legal Profession Act (Cap.
 161)</td>
-    <td>A Joint Law Venture (“JLV”) is a legal entity formed between a Singapore Law Practice (“SLP”), and either a Foreign Law Practice (“FLP”) or a Qualifying Foreign Law Practice (“QFLP”).<br></br>A JLV is allowed to provide in or from Singapore:
+    <td>A Joint Law Venture (“JLV”) is a legal entity formed between a Singapore Law Practice (“SLP”), and either a Foreign Law Practice (“FLP”) or a Qualifying Foreign Law Practice (“QFLP”).<br><br>A JLV is allowed to provide in or from Singapore:
   <ul>
     <li>Foreign law-related legal services in all areas of legal practice that the JLV is competent to offer; and</li>
     <li>Singapore law-related legal services in the "permitted areas of legal practice" through certain types of registered lawyers.</li>However, it should be noted that the constituent FLP/QFLP can only practise law in or from Singapore through the JLV, and not through the constituent FLP/QFLP.